Seizures in Autism Spectrum Disorder

-Most AEDs have adverse effects, and specific adverse effects are highly dependent on the medication.
-In general, newer antiepileptic drugs, such as lamotrigine, oxcarbazepine, topiramate and levetiracetam, have few serious adverse effects as compared to older AEDs, such as phenobarbitol, phenytoin, primidone, and carbamazepine.
+Most AEDs have adverse effects and specific adverse effects are highly dependent on the medication.
+In general, newer antiepileptic drugs, such as lamotrigine, oxcarbazepine, topiramate and levetiracetam, have few serious adverse effects as compared to older AEDs, such as phenobarbitol, phenytoin, primidone and carbamazepine.
 The exception to this is valproate, which is an older antiepileptic medication that appears to have good efficacy for many individuals with ASD.
 However, the toxicity of valproate acid on the liver, pancreas, and blood cells must be carefully monitored and valproate acid must be avoided in individuals with certain mitochondrial disorders.
 The adverse effect profiles have not been studied in ASD specifically, so it is not known whether individuals with ASD have a higher incidence of adverse effects than other populations of individuals with epilepsy.
-However, it is best to avoid older AEDs (phenobarbitol, phenytoin, primidone) that have a high incidence of cognitive and neurological adverse effects, as existing behavioral and cognitive abnormalities could be exacerbated.
-In general, almost all AEDs can cause neurological side effects (ataxia, tremor, nystagmus), behavioral side effects (hyperactivity, agitation, aggressiveness), gastrointestinal side effects (abdominal pain, nausea), and an allergic reaction which can be severe in some cases.
+However, it is best to avoid older AEDs (phenobarbitol, phenytoin, primidone) that have a high incidence of cognitive and neurological adverse effects as existing behavioral and cognitive abnormalities could be exacerbated.
+In general, almost all AEDs can cause neurological side-effects (ataxia, tremor, nystagmus), behavioral side-effects (hyperactivity, agitation, aggressiveness), gastrointestinal side-effects (abdominal pain, nausea) and an allergic reaction which can be severe in some cases.
 Serious side effects can often be avoided with careful monitoring.
 It is best to have a practitioner with experience in these medications prescribe an AED and monitor the patient.
-Care should be taken when using multiple AEDs, as adverse effects can be additive.
-Since almost all AEDs elevate the rate of birth defects, it is important to carefully consider the choice of AEDs in potentially sexually active females.
+Care should be taken when using multiple AEDs as adverse effects can be additive.
+Since almost all AEDs elevate the rate to birth defects, it is important to carefully consider the choice of AEDs in potentially sexually active females.

 - Valproate: The most serious adverse effects are hepatotoxicity (liver toxicity), hyperammonemia (high ammonia), and pancreatitis (inflammation of the pancreas).
 Precautions can be taken to prevent these adverse effects from occurring.
-In general, complete blood count, liver function tests, and amylase and lipase should be monitored during the initial period of starting the medication and if the patient experiences gastrointestinal symptoms.
-Once a stable dose has been selected, the patient can be monitored approximately every three months.
-Hepatotoxicity is believed to be more prevalent in children under two years of age, so it is best to avoid prescribing valproate to very young children.
-In children with Alpers’ syndrome, a syndrome caused by depletion of mitochondrial DNA, valproate can be fatal.
-In general, L-carnitine may mitigate liver damage resulting from valproate, and thus, co-treatment with L-carnitine is recommended.
-Common adverse effects of valproate include weight gain and thinning of the hair.
+In general, complete blood count, liver function tests and amylase and lipase should be monitored during the initially period of starting the medication and if the patient experiences gastrointestinal symptoms.
+Once a stable dose has been selected, the patient can be monitored approximately every 3 months.
+Hepatotoxicity is believed to be more prevalence in children under 2 years of age, so it is best to avoid prescribing valproate to very young children.
+In children with Alperts’ syndrome, a syndrome causes by depletion of mitochondrial DNA, valproate can be fatal.
+In general, L-carnitine may mitigate liver damage resulting from valproate and, thus, cotreatment with L-carnitine is recommended.
+Common adverse effects of valproate include, weight gain and thinning of the hair.
 The latter is believed to respond to selenium (10-20 mcg per day) and zinc (25-50 mg per day).
-Long-term use of valproate has been linked to bone loss, irregular menstruation, and polycystic ovary syndrome.
+Long-term use of valproate has been linked to bone loss, irregular menstruation and polycystic ovary syndrome.

 - Oxcarbazepine: Hyponatremia (low blood sodium) can develop in some individuals.